faw

 You describe a benchmark in natural language.
 A Claude Code agent, running in a Daytona cloud sandbox, generates the full benchmark code: state types, tools, scoring logic, system prompt, simulation loop.
 It writes and modifies files in the sandbox until the benchmark compiles and runs.

-The generated benchmark then runs against one or more models through an AI Gateway.
-Each model gets the same scenario, tools, and initial state.
-Results stream in real-time via Convex.
+You then run the benchmark against one or more models through an AI Gateway.
+Each model gets the same scenario, tools, and initial state, and results stream in real-time via Convex.

-The framework scores each model across the metrics you defined, compares results, and produces an analysis report like the rideshare one above.
+Finally, Quaver scores each model on the metrics you defined, compares results, and produces an analysis report like the rideshare one above.

 The core abstraction is: